Christian Morals

+Contents

 The work is divided into three sections with many of the numbered paragraphs standing-alone as text, with unique and startling imagery involving optics, perspective and appearance.
 A work of a lifetime's study and understanding of the human condition, in psychological terms, Browne's last major work may be considered as advice on obtaining individuation and self-realization as much as Christian virtue.

+Baroque style

 Stylistically, it displays some of the best and worst excesses of Browne's at times labyrinthine and meandering baroque style, often involving parallelisms in its sentence construction.

+Samuel Johnson edition

 Christian Morals was edited by Samuel Johnson in 1756; Johnson prefaced his edition with a biography of Browne.
 His latter prose imitated aspects of Browne's late prose-style.